Guide for Authors

 Brief letters of constructive comments in response to previously published JFMA articles are welcome.
 Letters should have a title, no more than 4 authors, be no longer than 400 words, may include 1 table or figure and up to 4 references.
 Ensure that the corresponding author's mailing and e-mail addresses are included.
 Letters are edited, sometimes extensively, to sharpen their focus.
 They may be sent for peer review at the discretion of JFMA Editors.
 Letters are selected based on clarity, significance, and space.

 Text should be typed double-spaced on one side of white A4 (297 × 210 mm) paper, with outer margins of 2.5 cm.
-A manuscript should include a title page, abstract, text, references, conflicts of interest statement (if any), acknowledgments (if any), and figures and tables as appropriate.
+A manuscript should include a title page, abstract, main text, references, acknowledgments (if any), and figures and tables as appropriate.
 Each section of the manuscript should begin on a new page.
 Pages should be numbered consecutively, beginning with the title page.9.1.
 Title Page

 The title page should contain the following information (in order, from the top to bottom of the page):